 Procedure

-Employees must request permission from their immediate supervisor for review and approval to attend the desired training and to receive funding .
+Employees must request permission from their immediate supervisor for review and approval to attend the desired training and to receive reimbursement.
 The request must include the applicable course of study, purpose, job relevance, cost, dates, times of coursework, and the name of the institution or source of training.

 Upon satisfactory completion of the training and/or coursework, the employee must provide documentation to support completion and payment to receive reimbursement.